Currently, HDMI is the main mode for transferring uncompressed video. Earlier DVI and VGA connectors were quite popular.

 Let’s see what HDMI-CEC is and how it can be super beneficial to consumers.

-The article follows everything about HDMI-CEC, from device compatibility to working mechanism, benefits.
+The article follows everything about HDMI-CEC, from device compatibility to working mechanism, and benefits.
 One will easily find the necessary information below.

 So, What’s HDMI-CEC Exactly?